 1. What causes blended families to fail?

-Ego problems, adjustment issues, conflicts arising due to failure to recognize roles properly and differing family values are some of the main reasons why blended families fail.
+Lack of trust, fear of the unknown, adjustment issues, conflicts arising due to failure to recognize roles properly, and differing family values are some of the main reasons why blended families fail.
 Even legal and monetary problems may arise if there is a lot of wealth at stake.

 2. What is the success rate of blended families?